chrisy781/Computer_Vision_Group_27/readme.md

 DIoU-NMS

 ### Datasets
 Two different datasets were used to train separate YoloV4 models to compare.
-The first dataset was found on **WEBSITE DATASET 1*.
+The first dataset was taken from the **OpenImagesV6*.
 The second dataset was found on "universe.roboflow.com"

 ![Dataset1](/figures/Dataset1.jpg)